Lakeland Terrier

 Characteristics

-The overall appearance of the terriers is compact and coherent.
-Despite their body size, the dogs have a very bold and brash appearance.
-They have relatively long limbs.
-Therefore, they are also called "high-legged terriers".
-In addition, the dogs have a long tail, which they always carry upright.
-This shows self-confidence and courage.
-The head of the Lakeland Terrier is long and ends in a long beard on the muzzle.
-This beard is probably the most distinctive feature of the breed.
+The head of the Lakeland Terrier is elongated and ends in a long beard on the muzzle.
+This beard is probably the most striking distinguishing feature of the breed.
 The ears of the dogs are erect and folded forward.
 The expressive eyes complete the overall picture.

-The nature of Lakeland Terriers is friendly and lovable.
-The dogs are great, loyal companions.
-They build a close and intimate bond with their families.
-Basically, the little terriers are open-minded and trusting towards people.
+The nature of the Lakeland Terrier is friendly and lovable.
+The dogs are good and loyal companions.
+They develop a close and intimate bond with their family.
+The small terriers are generally open-minded and trusting towards people.
 When dealing with other dogs, they are courageous and self-confident, sometimes even overbearing.
-The pronounced hunting instinct of the quadrupeds evokes vigilance in the animals.
-They always keep a close eye on their surroundings and are on guard.
-With other small animals in the house there could be therefore problems.
-If the dogs are introduced to other small animals when they are still puppies, they get along well with them.

-Lakeland Terriers, like most terriers, have quite a temperament.
-They have their own head and will.
-The four-legged friends are very active and want to be constantly challenged.
-Daily physical activity is therefore an absolute must.
-Walking alone is not enough in this regard.
-Rather, the dogs should be given a task or challenge.
-This keeps the terriers busy and fills them up.
-Lakeland Terriers are considered to be extremely intelligent, agile and resilient.
-They are not too easily upset.
-Nevertheless, they do not shy away from danger or threats.
+Like most terriers, the Lakeland Terrier is very temperamental.
+He has a mind of his own and a will of his own.
+They are very active and want to be constantly challenged.
+Daily exercise is therefore an absolute must.
+Walking alone is not enough.
+Rather, the dog should be given a task or challenge.
+This keeps him busy and fills him up.

 Coat care: